 In addition to regular dates with your spouse, make sure you plan for getaways.
 How long has it been since you spent extended, focused time with your spouse?
 Not just an evening at a fantastic eatery, but a couple of days away from your usual environment to catch up with each other?
 In too many marriages, the demands of the ordinary grind seem to overwhelm the possibility of extraordinary excitement.

 Because of our fast-paced culture, we need to pause once or twice a year to rest, count our blessings, and dream some dreams.
 Barbara and I take what we call planning weekends, an opportunity to evaluate our marriage and parenting and, if necessary, redirect plans.

-Step Seven: Attend a Weekend to Remember® marriage conference
+Step Seven: Attend a Weekend to Remember® marriage getaway

 This is one of the greatest investments you will ever make in your marriage.
-Over the course of this conference you will learn more about God's blueprints for marriage, about practical principles for improving your relationship, and you'll come to a fuller understanding of biblical roles for husbands and wives.
+Over the course of this weekend you will learn more about God's blueprints for marriage, you'll come to a fuller understanding of biblical roles for husbands and wives, and you'll hear practical principles for improving your relationship.
 And you'll learn all of this during a weekend away from all the distractions of everyday life.

-Step Eight: Start or attend a couples' study using the HomeBuilders Couples Series®
+Step Eight: Start or attend a couples' study using The Art of Marriage® Connect Series

-God made us as people not only to relate to one another in marriage, but also to relate to other couples.
-One expert describes the pace and lifestyle of what we experience as "crowded loneliness."
-We have many casual relationships, but few who really know what is going on in our lives.
+God made us not only to relate to one another in marriage, but also to relate to other couples.
+Unfortunately, most of us have many casual relationships, but few who really know what is going on in our lives.
 We need friendships and the kind of encouragement that comes from a small group of people who hold us accountable to keep growing in our marriages and families.

 Step Nine: Depend on God's power to build your marriage